Contact Lens Exam

 Depending on your history with the prescribed contact lens, your doctor may ask you to schedule an additional appointment so that we can assess whether your contact lenses are a good fit and to see if your eyes are properly adjusting to the contact lenses.

-If you are interested in wearing contact lenses, contact Primary Eyecare Associates today to schedule your contact lens exam and fitting.
+If you are interested in wearing contact lenses, contact Primary Eye Care of Arlington and South Main today to schedule your contact lens exam and fitting.

 Your Contact Lens Options

 We have many different contact lens options for patients.
-The doctor takes your lifestyle, visual needs, and eye health into consideration when recommending the appropriate contact lens option.
+When recommending contact lenses, our eye doctor considers your lifestyle, visual needs, and eye health.

 Contact lens options include the following:

-Rigid gas permeable lenses, also known as RGP lenses, are firm or “hard” instead of soft, and made of materials which allow oxygen to flow through to the cornea, the front surface of the eye.
+Rigid gas permeable lenses, also known as RGP lenses, are firm or hard instead of soft.
+They are made of materials that allow oxygen to flow through to the cornea, the front surface of the eye.

 RGP lenses keep their shape on the eye, so they don’t move around on the eyes the way soft contact lenses do sometimes.
 RGP lenses are sometimes recommended to slow down the progression of nearsightedness in young people.

-Toric rigid gas permeable lenses are a good option for people with astigmatism because they are customized for the shape of the eyes, so they often feel more comfortable and provide better quality vision.
+Toric rigid gas permeable lenses are a good option for people with astigmatism because they are customized to the eye shape, so they often feel more comfortable and provide better quality vision.

 Soft Contact Lenses

-Soft contact lenses are the most common type of contact lens, and very popular.
-They are appropriate lenses to correct nearsightedness, farsightedness, and astigmatism.
+Soft contact lenses are the most common type of contact lens and are very popular.
+These lenses are used for correcting nearsightedness, farsightedness, and astigmatism.
 They typically feel more comfortable initially and are easier to adjust to than RGP lenses.
 There are several types of soft contact lenses to meet unique visual needs, such as astigmatism, and different wear schedules.
-Whichever type of contact lens the doctor prescribes, it is important to follow directions on the how long you should wear them to avoid infection.
+Whichever type of contact lens the doctor prescribes, it is important to follow directions on how long you should wear them to avoid infection.

-Daily disposable soft contact lenses are intended to wear for one day only and disposed of at the end of the day.
-Daily wear soft contact lenses are worn all day, and then removed at night for cleaning and storage.
-Daily wear soft contact lenses should be replaced on schedule because the materials will break down.
+Daily disposable soft contact lenses are meant to be worn for one day only and disposed of at the end of the day.
+Daily wear soft contact lenses are worn all day and then removed at night for cleaning and storage.
+Daily wear soft contact lenses should be replaced each day because the materials will break down.

 Colored Contact Lenses